mikeploythai/liushelly-com/README.md

 > The official website of Shelly Liu, a freelance social media manager, strategist, and content writer.

-#### 📲 If you're looking for social media and digital marketing expert...
+#### 📲 If you're looking for a freelance social media and digital marketing expert...

 Then look no further!
 Check out [Shelly's website](https://liushelly.com) to learn more about how she can help skyrocket your business' online presence through organic social media growth.